-For the award of Prizes and Medals, the conditions stipulated by the Donor/University may be considered subject to the provisions of the statutes framed by the University for such awards from time to time.
+23PGMD 9.2 For the award of Prizes and Medals, the conditions stipulated by the Donor/ University may be considered subject to the provisions of the statutes of the University for such awards from time to time.
+23PGMD 9.3 For award of ranks in the programme, a minimum of 10 students shall have appeared in the final semester examination.
+The total number of ranks awarded shall be 10% of total number of students appeared in final semester 23PGMD 9.4 A Student shall be eligible for a rank at the time of award of degree, provided the student has passed in all the courses from 1 st to final semester in first attempt.
+23PGMD 9.5 For award of Rank, the CGPA secured by the student from 1 st to final semester shall be considered, provided 23PGMD 9.4 is satisfied.
+23PGMD 9.6 If two students get the same CGPA, the tie shall be resolved by considering the number of times a student has obtained higher SGPA.
+But, if it is not resolved even at this stage, the number of times a student has obtained higher grades like O, A+, A, B, C and P, shall be taken into account in Rank ordering of the students.
+23PGMD 10.0 MAXIMUM DURATION FOR PROGRAMME COMPLETION 23PGMD 10.1 The student shall complete the programme within a period of four academic years, failing which he has to discontinue the program.
+The duration is from the date of admission to the program, 23PGMD 10.1 23PGMD 11.0 failing which he has to discontinue the program.
+The duration is from the date of failing which he has to discontinue the program.
+The duration is from the date of admission to the program, 23PGMD 11.0 failing which he has to discontinue the program.
+The duration is from the date of admission to the program, TRANSFER OF STUDENTS MIGRATION OF STUDENTS Transfer of students Migration of students from another University is permitted only at the beginning of odd semesters, subject to availability of seats within the permitted intake and subject to the prior approval of the Vice Chancellor of the University.
+Such students should have passed in all courses of 1st and 2nd semesters for

-C. Milestin SASILI 23UGLH 9.3 For award of ranks in a programme, a minimum of 10 students shall have appeared in the final semester examination.
-The total number of ranks awarded shall be 10% of total number of students appeared in the final semester or 10 whichever is lesser.
-23UGLH 9.4 A Student shall be eligible for a rank at the time of award of the degree, provided the student has passed in all the courses from 1st to 6th/10th semester in first attempt.
-23UGLH 9.5 For award of Rank in the degree, the CGPA secured by the student from 1 st to 6 th /10 th semester shall be considered, provided 23UGLH 9.4 is satisfied.
-23UGLH 9.6 If two students get the same CGPA, the tie shall be resolved by considering the number of times a student has obtained higher SGPA.
-But, if it is not resolved even at this stage, the number of times a student has obtained higher grades like O, A+, A, B+, B, C, and P etc., shall be taken into account in Rank ordering of the students.
-23UGLH 10.0 MAXIMUM DURATION FOR PROGRAMME COMPLETION 23UGLH 10.1 The students of LL.B. shall complete the programme within a period of six academic years from the date of admission to the programme, failing which he has to discontinue the programme.
-The students of B.A.,LL.B.
-(Hons) & B.B.A.,LL.B.
-(Hons) shall complete the programme within a period of ten academic years from the date of admission to the program, failing which he has to discontinue the programme.
-23UGLH 11.0 TRANSFER OF STUDENTS MIGRATION OF STUDENTS 23UGLH 11.1 Transfer of students Migration of students from another University is permitted only at the beginning of odd semesters, subject to availability of seats within the permitted intake and subject to the prior approval of the Vice Chancellor of the University.
-Such students should have passed in all courses of 1st and 2nd semesters for admission to 3rd semester and all the courses of 1st to 4th semesters for admission to 5th semester, 1st to 6th semesters for admission to 7th semester, 1st to 8th semester for admission to 9th semester.
-23UGLH 11.2 The students seeking admission shall have to: Apply for establishment of equivalence with prescribed fees as notified by the University, and Submit No Objection for admission from the migrating University before commencement of semester as notified by the University.
-The University may prescribe fee for administrative purpose (for updating of the records), which shall be notified from time to time, for transfer.
+23PGMD 12.0 MISCELLANEOUS 23PGMD 12.1 The academic regulations shall be read as a whole for the purpose of any interpretation.
+23PGMD 12.2 Wherever the words "he", "him", "his" occur in the regulations, they include "she", "her", "hers".
+23PGMD 12.3 In case of any doubt or ambiguity in the interpretation of the rules mentioned in the regulations, the decision of the Vice-Chancellor shall be final.
+23PGMD 12.4 The University may change or amend the regulations and/ or curriculum at any time, and the changes or amendments made shall be applicable to all the students with effect from the date notified by the University.
+23PGMD 12.5 These regulations governing the Degree of Master of Science in Psychology with specialization in Clinical - M.Sc.
+(Psychology)- Clinical/ Master of Science in Psychology with specialization in Human Resource Development and Management- M.Sc.
+(Psychology)-HRDM/ Master of Science in Psychology with specialization in Counselling - M.Sc.
+(Psychology)- Counselling of the University may be modified from time to time with the approval of statutory bodies of the University and shall be binding on all.

-23UGLH 12.0 MISCELLANEOUS 23UGLH 12.1 The academic regulations shall be read as a whole for the purpose of any interpretation.
-23UGLH 12.2 Wherever the words "he", "him", "his" occur in the regulations, they include "she", "her", "hers".
-23UGLH 12.3 In case of any doubt or ambiguity in the interpretation of the rules mentioned in the regulations, the decision of the Vice-Chancellor shall be final.
-23UGLH 12.4 The University may change or amend the regulations and/ or curriculum at any time, and the changes or amendments made shall be applicable to all the students with effect from the date notified by the University.
-23UGLH 12.5 These regulations governing the B.A.,LL.B.
-(Hons) / B.B.A.,LL.B.
-(Hons) / LL.B. degrees of the University may be modified from time to time with the approval of statutory bodies of the University and shall be binding on all.
+Sd/-Dean/Director Sd/-Registrar

-Sd/-Dean/Director Sd/-Registrar Sd/-Vice Chancellor
+Sd/-Vice Chancellor